Feeding the world in 2050?

 Where does it go wrong and what to do?

-Although technologies to prevent post-harvest losses, logistics and minimising food waste exist, they are often not used.
-A conducive policy environment, public services along with an actively involved private sector reduces the amount of ‘missing food’.
+Although technologies to prevent post-harvest losses, logistics and minimising food waste exist, they are often not used, for various reasons.
+A conducive policy environment, public services along with an actively involved private sector and other stakeholders in good collaboration with each other could reduce the amount of ‘missing food’.
 The re-utilisation of wasted food as feed or organic waste to produce compost or energy is still in its infancy.
-In this course we will explore the crop supply chain and the way efficiency can be optimised through looking at requirements for primary production, storage from intermediate technology to cold chains and warehousing, safeguarding food safety and how to optimise logistics from farm to fork.
+In this course we will explore the crop supply chain and the way efficiency can be optimised through looking at the 'hotspots' of food loss, requirements for primary production, storage from intermediate technology to cold chains and warehousing, safeguarding food safety and how to optimise the food systems from farm to fork.

 Learning through experience

 The course will use a mix of lectures, discussions, group work and field trips with the aim to expose you, as far as possible, to all aspects of post-harvest and waste management.
 Meeting course colleagues from other countries but similar interests leads to exchange of experiences and mutual learning.
 The programme is flexible to suit participants’ needs and participants’ case studies are the basis of the group work.